citynetwork/docs/docs/howto/getting-started/create-account.md

-# Creating a new account in Cleura Cloud
+# Creating a new account

 To gain access to the {{gui}}, you first have to create a new account.
 For that, navigate to